 - Facebook Groups and Events are permitted as part of the campaign.
 However, the wall MUST BE DISABLED so that people cannot leave comments.
 No more event invitations can be sent after elections have begun.

 - Twitter is allowed during campaigning week, but CANNOT be used during the election.

 - Digital platforms such as Facebook, Instagram, Twitter and Snapchat are permitted

 - During elections, NO NEW campaign materials can be posted online OR on the campus.
 Candidates and their friends CANNOT place Facebook statuses or tweets that ask students to vote for them.
-They can only say “Don’t forget to vote in the SGA election Wednesday, April 11 at 10 am to 10 am on Thursday, April 12, 2018.”
+They can only say “Don’t forget to vote in the SGA election on Monday, April 12 at 12 pm to 12 pm on Tuesday, April 13, 2021.”
 If you are in doubt whether something is allowed, ask the elections committee before you do it.
 It’s better to be safe than to find yourself disqualified.

 - Where possible, candidates should disable comments on any social media post, group or event.

 - Promoting a candidate or soliciting votes in any of the academic or administrative buildings is prohibited.
 (The only exception to this is having a poster hanging on approved bulletin boards.)

 - Campaign events that promote a candidate are permitted both inside and outside the Student Center and Magill Commons Dining Hall, with prior approval from the Elections Committee.

 - Requests to post campaign materials (example: posters) on University property MUST be submitted to the Office of Student Activities, located on the 2nd Floor of the Rebecca Stafford Student Center for approval and stamp.